Kitura/kitura.dev/content/docs/guides/getting-started/create-server-cli.md

 ```
 If the installation was successful we would see information about the version.

-### Install via npm (macOS or Linux)
+### Install via curl (macOS or Linux)

->For this installation method you need to have npm installed.
-If you do not have npm installed you can follow the [npm installation steps](https://www.npmjs.com/get-npm).

-Open a Terminal and run the `npm install` command:
+You can install (either on Mac or Linux) with:

 ```
-npm install -g kitura-cli
+curl -fsSL https://github.com/IBM-Swift/kitura-cli/releases/latest/download/install.sh | sudo bash
 ```

 Verify that Kitura CLI is installed by running:
 ```
 kitura --version
 ```
 If the installation was successful we would see information about the version.

 ---